As a full-time RV'er, Stephanie writes about many natural wonders to be found in the U.S. National Parks and Monuments are her favorites.

 Sightseeing in National Parks and Natural Areas

 The National Park Service oversees more than 395 National Parks, monuments, and historical sites.
-58 of these are National Parks which showcase the most beautiful and unique natural areas of the United States.
+58 of these are National Parks that showcase the most beautiful and unique natural areas of the United States.

 Even the largest National Parks usually have only one or two restaurants that can be many miles apart.
 If there are any stores at all, they are either small convenience stores geared towards campers, or gift shops.
 Otherwise, these vast areas are mostly wilderness.
 Though some parks like the Grand Canyon have sidewalks in popular viewing spots, many interesting sights can only be viewed by walking rough paths.
 Tourists need to be prepared as they venture out to see the natural beauty of these parks.